MyHomeMyData/ioBroker.e3oncan/README.md

 **Present implementation is restricted on listening and reading via UDSonCAN (ReadByDid).** One of next steps will be implemention of UDSonCAN service WriteByDid.

 During first start of adapter instance a device scan will be done providing a list of all available devices for configuration dialog.
+A scan for datapoints of each device is also available.

 # Getting started